Ronald Pelton: Defection to the Soviet Union

+Capture and incarceration

-In 1985, Vitaly Yurchenko defected to the United States and, among other things, recalled that he had met with a former NSA analyst in 1980 and described him as red-haired.
+In 1985, KGB officer Vitaly Yurchenko defected to the United States and, among other things, recalled that he had met with a former NSA analyst in 1980 and described him as red-haired.
 The FBI scoured NSA personnel files until it had a pool of red-haired male analysts.
 They were thus able to identify Pelton's voice and began surveillance on him in October 1985.
-Despite bugging his car and his home, they were unable to find any incriminating evidence against Pelton.
+Despite bugging his car and his home, they were unable to find any incriminating evidence.

-Therefore, the FBI decided to confront Pelton directly, playing the tape of his conversation with the Soviet embassy.
+Therefore, the FBI decided to confront Pelton directly, playing him the tape of his conversation with the Soviet embassy.
 Eventually Pelton revealed that he had provided answers to questions from the Soviets in return for $35,000.
 Pelton was tried and convicted of espionage in 1986 and sentenced to three concurrent life sentences plus ten years.
 He was also fined $100.

 Pelton was federal inmate number 22914-037, incarcerated at the Federal Correctional Institution, Allenwood, a medium-security facility in Pennsylvania.
 Because the federal government still had parole at the time, he had the opportunity for release.
 Pelton was released from prison on November 24, 2015.

+Death

 Pelton died in Frederick, Maryland, on September 6, 2022, at the age of 80.